- Location: Nebraska

 Although the ability to drive safely generally improves with experience, Nebraska teens who follow a few simple safety tips can drastically reduce their risk of being involved in a serious auto accident.

 - Slow down!
 Speeding substantially increases your risk of being involved in an auto accident.
-Instead of rushing to your destination, trying leaving 10 or 15 minutes earlier.
+Instead of rushing to your destination, trying leaving early.

 - Stay focused on the road.
 Don't talk on your cell phone, eat, drink, adjust your stereo, or apply makeup while driving.
 Distractions cause accidents!